 In your thesis (often found in the introduction), state your argument:

-- You may look at what privacy meant at different times in history.
+- You might look at what privacy meant at different times in history.

-- You may cite a study that explains how people’s perspectives on privacy have changed.
+- You might cite a study that explains how people’s perspectives on privacy have changed.

 Identifying your thesis statement